brucehoff/synapse-login-scipoolprod/README.md

 # Overview
 This app logs in to the AWS Console using Synapse as the OpenID Connect (OIDC) identity provider

+# Configurations
-Must be configured with five parameters which can be passed as properties, environment variables, or a properties file on the class loader search path called `global.properties` like so:
+The app must be configured with five parameters which can be passed as properties, environment variables, or a properties file on the class loader search path called [global.properties](src/main/resources/global.propertie) like so:

 ```
 SYNAPSE_OAUTH_CLIENT_ID=xxxxxx